bhatanimesh02/miles_plus_automation/README.md

 # MilesPlus Automation
 ## Overview
  - To reduce the manual work of converting the miles plus work recording report from "txt" format to "csv", this task has been formulated.
-The "txt" file had a format consisting multiple delimeters and had to be arranged into a csv file as per the required format.
+The "txt" file had a format consisting of multiple delimeters and had to be arranged into a csv file as per the required format.

 ## Prerequisites
-- On your local machine, you need Python installed and a bash shell in order to hit the command and run the python script for the convertion.
+- On your local machine, you need Python installed and a shell terinal to run the python script for the convertion.

 ## Preparing your virtual machine
 - [python download link](https://www.python.org/downloads/)